nairul/Adam-s-Hangman/pseudocode.md

 !![SMALL STEPS]!!

-Make a button to strikethrough a letter when same letter is inputted
+strikethrough a body part each time an incorrect guess has been made